Identify and Attract an Allen’s Hummingbird

 Learn how to identify an Anna’s hummingbird.

 Males mate with multiple females, then a female builds her nest from plant fibers, lichens, moss, spider silk and animal hair.
 The nest stretches as her one or two chicks hatch and grow.
 She continues to feed them another week or two after they fledge.

 Allen’s Hummingbird Habitat and Range

-The Allen’s hummingbird breeds in summers along the Pacific coast from southern Oregon to San Diego County, California.
+According to the Kaufman Field Guide to Birds of North America, the Allen’s is commonly found in coastal scrub land (chapparal), open woods and suburban areas along the Pacific coast.
+The Allen’s hummingbird breeds in summers from southern Oregon to San Diego County, California.
 This species is especially widespread from southern California to the Bay Area, becoming somewhat less common northward and as the distance from the coast increases.

 Do Allen’s Hummingbirds Migrate?